KristianLyng/varnishfoo/chapter-2.rst

 This chapter looks at how HTTP caching works on multiple points in the HTTP delivery chain, and how these mechanisms work together.
-Not every aspect of HTTP caching is covered, but those relevant to Varnish are.
+Not every aspect of HTTP caching is covered, but those relevant to Varnish are covered in detail.
 Including several browser-related concerns.

 There are a multitude of tools to chose from when you are working with Varnish.
 This chapter provides a few suggestions and a quick guide to each